By Nanci Dixon

 Here’s how I knew I had enough room in the gray tank to do laundry:

-- Learn how much water each cycle uses in your RV’s washer.
+Learn how much water each cycle uses in your RV’s washer.
 Our washer uses between 7 and 15 gallons of water per load, so I chose the setting that used the least amount of water and compared it to what was in the gray water tank.

-- Check how much room is left in the gray water tank.
+Check how much room is left in the gray water tank.
 Our gray tank holds 66 gallons and our levels were at a third.
-So I knew there was more than enough room for at least one, if not two, loads of laundry!
+So I knew there was more than enough room for at least one if not two loads of laundry!

-- Use the fresh water tank and pump.
+Use the fresh water tank and pump.
 We could have run the washer without a water hookup using the fresh water tank and water pump, but we prefer to have water hooked up and not run the water pump that much.

-- Watch gray levels and dump when needed.
-We were moving and dumping the tanks in the morning so it was so easy to have fresh, clean clothes.
+Watch gray levels and dump when needed.
+We were moving and dumping the tanks in the morning so it was easy to have fresh, clean clothes.
 Why didn’t I think of that earlier, like … years ago?

 RELATED